statecharts/statecharts.github.io/_glossary/raised-event.md

 </onentry>
 ```

-## xstate
+## XState

-In xstate, an event can be raised by specifying the reserved action type `xstate.raise`
+In XState, an event can be raised by specifying the reserved action type `xstate.raise`

 ```
 onEntry: {